TelemetryPro Flight Data Analyzer

-Version 4.1 is the latest version.
-It is the first version that supports the new Mx150 Kate 2.0 transmitter and the new Mx152 Pyro Board.
+Version 4.2 is the latest version.
+It supports both the original Mx110 Kate 1.0 transmitter and the new Mx150 Kate 2.0 transmitter (with or without the new Mx152 Pyro Board.)

 The installation process for this software does not make any changes to the Windows system or to the registry.
 It simply creates a folder named "TelemetryPro" in your "Documents" directory.
 It also puts a shortcut to the program on your desktop.
 To uninstall the program just delete the TelemetryPro folder and the shortcut.

 Previous versions of this software along with the change history log can be found here.

 Flight Data Analyzer automatically generates a flight trajectory that can be viewed in Google Earth.
 This image shows a two-stage flight made at Lucerne Dry Lake in California.
 The motor burn for each stage is shown in red.
 Blue indicates coasting.
 Yellow shows descent on drogue parachute and green is on the main parachute.
 Click on the image for a closer look.